kevinrae/mosskey/docs/implementation-details.md

 # Implementation Details
 The Moss Key is a simple web application but has several components which will be described in high level here.
-Hopefully this will make it easier for others to understand the design and code decisions to add in maintenance down the road.
+Hopefully this will make it easier for others to understand the design and code decisions to aid in maintenance down the road.

 ## Architecture Components
 ```